Skip to Main Content

 The committee also develops protocols for medications requiring prior authorization.
 Considerations include benefit plans and exclusions, step-care protocols, quantity or duration limits, and potential for misuse.
 Other considerations are potential usage indications that do not meet U.S. Food and Drug Administration (FDA) criteria, experimental or off-label use, and required level of laboratory or safety monitoring.
 The medication list and usage guidelines are reviewed and updated quarterly by the P&T Committee.

-Prescribing practitioners receive information annually and when updates occur that include:
+Prescribing physicians receive information annually and when updates occur that include:

 • A list of pharmaceuticals with restrictions and preferences.